What was it like to be on the frontline of a historic battlefield?

 Filmed at the Royal Armouries, Leeds, Dan Snow gets hands on with the weapons that helped define history, handled by ordinary soldiers on the frontline - from Anglo-Saxon swords to World War I machine guns.

-It may be impossible to experience what it was really like to fight close-quarters on a brutal ancient battlefield, but handling these weapons first-hand gives a remarkable insight into the challenges facing a soldier at the sharp-end of medieval warfare.
+It may be impossible to experience what it was really like to fight close-quarters on a brutal battlefield, but handling these weapons first-hand gives a remarkable insight into the challenges facing a soldier at the sharp-end of industrial warfare.